williamconvertino/Cell-Simulation-Application/doc/PLAN.md

 where there will be a superclass and then the subclasses will be specific to each of the four applications, running each of the different algorithms on the grid.
 The logic sends a new grid over to the controller, which sends it over to display so that the display can show the new state of the grid.

+**Use Case #1**: The file runs, user pauses on a specific configuration and saves the current grid
+1. Use case begins when user runs the file
+2. User hits the pause button, causing the state of the button to say "Resume" now and causing the animation to stop on the current configuration of the grid
+3. The user hits a "save" button and inputs the name they choose for the file
+4. The display passes this button event to the controller which calls the saveFile method from a FileHandler class in I/O
+5. The file is saved on the computer of the user

+**Use Case #2**: The user uploads a file with an invalid simulation type
+1. Use case begins when user uploads a file to the application using a button from the control panel in the Display class.
+2. The file is passed to the I/O classes so that the I/O classes can parse the data
+3. The I/O parses the data and sends this data to a controller
+4. The controller sees that there is data in the file that does not make any sense
+5. It catches the error and gives it to the Display class so that the Display class can show the error in a user-friendly way such as a pop-up
+6. Program does not crash

+**Use Case #3**: The user loads a Game of Life file into program and then after a while the user loads a Spreading Fire file into the program
+1. Use case begins when the user uploads the Game of Life file from a button on the display
+2. The file runs with constant communication between Logic, Controller, and Display - the logic is creating a new grid at every tick based on the Game of Life algorithm and is sending this grid to the controller which sends it over to Display so that the
+Display follows Single Responsibility and is only concerned with displaying the grid retrieved from Logic.
+3. Then, after a while, the user presses the upload file button again and uploads a Spreading Fire application.
+4. This causes the Display to reset back to its original state via a reset() method.
+5. Everything in Logic and Controller was reverted back to its original state before the Game of Life program started and the Spreading Fire application now runs on the Display.

 ## Design Considerations